bbk-pij-2012-20/JavascriptExercises/functions/readme.md

 <li><h4>number of arguments != numbers of parameters</h4></li>

 In Javascript, you can pass any number of arguments to a function.
 The names of parameters declared in the function definition simply provides names for those arguments, which can then be referenced directly in the function body.
 However, the function can also reference any other arguments passed using the object arguments.
 Thus, if a function declares the names of two parameters, and if the function is called with more than 2 arguments, the function body can reference, for example, the third argument by using 'arguments[2]'.

+<li><h4>calling functions with the context object</h4></li>

+In Javascript, every function has two things: 1. the arguments object (mentioned above), and 2. the variable 'this'.

+'this' refers to the 'context object' and you can explicitly refer to a specific context object when calling a function by using either apply() or call().